HMS Pique (1834): Service history

 Between 1841 and 1846 Pique served on the North America and West Indies Station.
 With HMS Blake, in 1845 she acted as a cable ship for experiments in laying telegraph cable in Portsmouth Harbour.
-From 26 December 1853 she was commanded by Captain Frederick Nicolson on the Pacific Station, and participated in the 1854 Anglo-French squadron sent to the Russian War and Second Anglo-Chinese War).
-She was present at the Siege of Petropavlovsk.
+From 26 December 1853 she was commanded by Captain Frederick Nicolson on the Pacific Station, and participated in the Crimean War and Second Opium War.
+Pique was present at the siege of Petropavlovsk.
 From 1872 she was a receiving ship, and from 1882 rented as a hospital hulk to Plymouth Borough Council to quarantine sailors who had fallen victim to a cholera epidemic.

 Fate

 Pique was sold for scrap on 12 July 1910, raising £2,300.